-The arrival of the Pure Mission 98 Ti W means the Mission name is back, it’s better than ever and now it is available in a women's model.
-It’s an all mountain ski that has the width and stability for any condition whilst remaining excellent on piste.
+The arrival of the Pure Mission 98 Ti means the Mission name is back and it's better than ever.
+It's an all mountain ski that has the width and stability for any condition whilst remaining excellent on piste.
 A titanal reinforcement underfoot and sandwich construction provide grip and performance; the paulownia and beech wood core and carbon stringers keep the manoeuvrable.
 This is a proper all mountain ski that you really can take anywhere.Terrain Type & Ability LevelTerrain Type This is a relatively wide all mountain ski that is still excellent on piste, a hard mix to achieve but Scott have pulled it off.
 On firm snow it has bite and grip thanks to the Titanal; the light weight and carbon ensures it feels lively and quick, especially for a ski this size.
 In choppy and heavy snow the shape and construction allow it to power through effortlessly.
 A proper all mountain ski that you can take anywhere.Skier TypeAdvanced and expert all mountain skiers who want a relatively light ski but one that has the width and stability to power through variable and heavy snow.
-They’ll spend plenty of time on piste but need a ski for everything on the mountain.
-A great choice as a one-ski quiver seeing as it is so capable in so many environments.OverviewShapeInspired by Jeremie Heitz, the new Pure Freeride sidecuts provide both stability and manoeuvrability.
+They'll spend plenty of time on piste but need a ski for everything on the mountain.
+A great choice as a one-ski quiver seeing as it is so capable in so many environments.OverviewShapeInspired by remie Heitz, the new Pure Freeride sidecuts provide both stability and manoeuvrability.
 Shorter radius in the front than on the back, with a long radius under the foot, make the ski agile in any conditions.
-98mm underfoot with a 17m radius (168cm) keeps the Mission on the off-piste end of all mountain models with a relatively long radius and wide waist.RockerFreeride Tip and Tail Rocker.
+98mm underfoot with a 19m radius (177cm) keeps the Mission on the off-piste end of all mountain models with a relatively long radius and wide waist.RockerFreeride Tip and Tail Rocker.
 Having rocker in both the tip and tail allows for optimal float in deep snow and creates a playful ski, while traditional camber underfoot maintains edge hold and stability.CorePower Wood Core.
 The Full-Length Wood Core produces a more consistent ski flex and creates a homogeneous transition between middle part and rockered tip and tail.
 Paulownia is lightweight with great strength to weight; Beech adds strength and durability.ConstructionSandwich Sidewall Ti/Carbon.
 The ultimate ski construction for freeride performance.
 The full-length sidewall construction delivers precision and speed for effort transmission.
 The Titanal layer makes the ski ultra-stable for high-speed runs.
 The carbon brings lightness and comfort, for a perfect ski in any snow conditions.Key FeaturesTitanal reinforcementStability and performance are key on compact snow when the grip and the confidence in the skis are pushed to the limit.
 The titanal reinforcement makes the push on the edges quicker and more precise.
 The Scott titanal re-enforcement has a unique shape depending on the ski model to not compromise the natural flex and ski rebound.
 On the Mission it sits in the binding area, keeping maximum edge grip underfoot, whilst allowing the tip and tail more forgiving and lighter.Born and Nurtured in the AlpsThe Pure project is something special that Scott have been working on with leading freerider Jeremie Heitz.
 The Pure is equipped with a progressive titanal layer that harmonizes the flex and aids power transmission when coming out of a turn.
 At the same time, the ski delivers more stability, enabling you to hold your line while riding steep big-mountain lines.
-The Pure impresses with its light weight and performance, thanks to the dual-power wood core – a mix of paulownia wood and 2 beech stringers that cover the full length of the ski.
+The Pure impresses with its light weight and performance, thanks to the dual-power wood core “ a mix of paulownia wood and 2 beech stringers that cover the full length of the ski.
 The combination of paulownia and beech gives an extra edge when it comes to torsional stiffness.
-So, you can go all in on those high-speed runs, without any chattering skis.Size (cm)Tip Width (mm)Waist Width (mm)Tail Width (mm)Radius (m)Weight (g)1601329811816135016813398119171500General InformationSkier Ability: Advanced|expertRocker: Tip/Tail RockerRadius: LongBase: SinteredBindings: Ski sold flatDIN: n/aConstruction: Full SidewallCore: Wood, Carbon, Titanal LaminateDemo: Yes [Full Details]
+So, you can go all in on those high-speed runs, without any chattering skis.eB tester's comments: Luke (Buyer) A proper all-mountain ski. easy enough to ski at slow speeds and slide about and are mega stable for when things get tricky, but you can charge in and out of softer conditions with confidence too.
+Super versatile and totally capable all over the hill.Size (cm)Tip Width (mm)Waist Width (mm)Tail Width (mm)Radius (m)Weight (g)170133981191715001771339811919167018413499121211830General InformationSkier Ability: Advanced|expertRocker: Tip/Tail RockerRadius: LongBase: SinteredBindings: Ski sold flatDIN: n/aConstruction: Full SidewallCore: Wood, Carbon, Titanal LaminateDemo: Yes [Full Details]

 The Stance 96 is an exciting new direction for wider Salomon skis.
 It's firmer and more powerful than any models before thanks to a solid wood core, C/FX layers and twin Titanal laminates.
 It has the width for soft snow and exploring, and the precision and grip of a dedicated hard snow ski.
 This makes an appealing mix for stronger skiers who like to ski anywhere on the mountain with no compromise when conditions aren't perfect.Terrain Type & Ability LevelTerrain Type It will go everywhere, from crushing out high speed turns on steep pistes to dealing with any snow that you might find away from the marked trails.
 It's only possible weak point is the very deepest days, but no all rounder can compete with powder skis on a pow day.
 That said it does have the width and rocker to deal with most fresh snow runs.
 It's a departure for Salomon, and very different to the QST 99.
 The Stance offers more grip and power, competing with other brand's stiff all mountain offerings, suiting a mix of pistes and all terrain skiing that involves much more than the holy grail of untouched powder runs.Skier TypeStrong all mountain skiers who demand grip, precision and power from a ski.
 Heavier, aggressive intermediate skiers will have no problem on the Stance but its main target is confident advanced and expert skiers who don't want to lose any hard snow performance and need a ski with the profile to deal with all conditions.OverviewShapeThe shape is that of freeride ski, with a 96mm waist and a 20m radius (182cm), built for stability and float.
 The construction resembles an all mountain ski, bringing power and grip to this all condition shape and is aided by the All Terrain Rocker.
 The result is a versatile ski for stronger or heavier skiers.RockerAll Terrain Rocker uses rocker at the tip for improved control and float, with camber underfoot for grip and energy.
 A smaller rocker on the tail aids turn completion and handling in soft snow without compromising hard snow performance.CoreA full poplar woodcore offers stability, liveliness and good ski-to-snow contact while filtering vibrations.
 A double layer of Titanal, one either side of the core, improves hard snow performance.
 It increases precision, offers good edge grip and aids responsiveness.ConstructionFull Sandwich Sidewalls maximise the precision and the energy transfer, resulting in the best levels of edge grip and control.
 Metal Twinframe Technology builds on this to reinforce the hard-charging nature of the ski.Key FeaturesMetal Twinframe TechnologyA double Titanal laminate is paired with C/FX.
 The top layer of Titanal improves stability and uses recessed windows that are strategically placed in the tip and tail, framing the C/FX layer.
 C/FX is Salomon's carbon and Flax layer which is used instead of heavier traditional fibreglass as it adds more precision and has better dampening properties.
 The result of this pairing is a damp ski that wants to go fast regardless of the terrain or conditions.eB tester’s comments: Luke (Buying Team) Proper fast charging all mountain ski.
 Handled crud and chopped snow with ease and were better on hard packed snow than I expected.
 Not a forgiving ski but I found them easier to control and initiate turns than some others in the same category.
 Technical SpecificationsSize (cm)Tip Width (mm)Waist Width (mm)Tail Width (mm)Radius (m)Weight (g)16812694108191890176130961121919501821329611420194018813496116202070General InformationSkier Ability: Advanced/expertTerrain Type: Freeride Rocker: Tip/Tail RockerRadius: LongBase: SinteredBindings: Ski sold flatDIN: n/aConstruction: Full SidewallCore: Wood, Carbon, Titanal LaminateDemo: YesSizing Description: Forehead to over head height.
 The increased length ensures better grip, stability and floatation and is essential to making the ski work to its full potential.
 Large rockers at the tip mean it is important not to size down.
 [Full Details]